-- 1. fast-food establishments: The early fast-food establishments were "driveins" designed so that people could drive up in their cars and order through a window, or by using a telephone.
-This type of restaurant still exists in America but it has never become popular in the same way as in other an and countries, no be talendo sint search from numbook to surren behand a - 2. restaurant chains: When a company wants to expand it may offer franchises (特许经销权) to people wanting to open a new restaurant.
+1. fast-food establishments: The early fast-food establishments were "driveins" designed so that people could drive up in their cars and order through a window, or by using a telephone.
+This type of restaurant still exists in America but it has never become popular in the same way as in other countries.

+2. restaurant chains: When a company wants to expand it may offer franchises (特许经销权) to people wanting to open a new restaurant.
 When people buy a franchise the chain help them to set up the restaurant and then supply the food.
 The restaurant is managed by the owners and the profits will be divided with the restaurant chain.